honeybadgerofdoom/blank_web_app/reports/UserStories.md

 - Test that the relationship between a specific saved game and a specific user is preserved after log out.
 - Test that a game can be loaded from a save.
 - Test that a user can return to a game after logging out.
+- Test that a user can see a list of active games to return to.

 <hr/>